-P-Advanced Placement (AP)Economics: Macro Course
+P-Advanced Placement (AP) Economics: Macro Course #5365

-12

-Semester (5 credits)

-None

-Economics

-12 Semester (5 credits) None

-requirement College Prep: Elective (g) requirement
+Graduation: Economics requirement College Prep: Elective (g) requirement

 This class prepares students to take the AP Exam in May as well as meet the graduation requirement of 5 units in Economics.
 The course will emphasize reading of economic theory as well as essay writing in specific content areas related to not only the capitalist system but also other economic systems as necessitated by the College Board.
 Students passing the AP Exam will receive advanced placement upon entering college.
 A mandatory parent meeting is held Spring Semester.